-I often recommend Waste Water Heat Recovery (WWHR) units for SAP calculations, but still find that unlike solar panels or other technologies, many people are unaware of what this technology is or how it works.
+They can provide a relatively low cost and low maintenance solution to lowering emissions within a Part L SAP Calculations, and unlike solar panels or other renewable technologies, many designers are unaware of what this relatively simple device is or how it works.
 So what is WWHR?

 A WWHR unit is a system designed to retrieve thermal energy from hot water used in a shower before it disappears down the drain.
 This happens through a heat exchanger, in which cold mains water is passed around a copper waste pipe to gain a temperature rise, before continuing to the boiler ‘pre heated’.
 This in turn relieves the workload of the boiler.

 So what about cost?
-The most popular models from Showersave such as the Recoh-vert RV-3 cost around £400 to install, which compared to much larger potential outlays for solar panels makes WWHR an attractive prospect for those looking to save carbon.
-Some estimates suggest that there is already a WWHR unit in 20% of new homes.
+The most popular vertical models from Showersave and Recoh cost between £400-£1,000 to install per unit.
+Compared to much larger potential outlays for solar panels this makes WWHR an attractive prospect for those looking to save carbon.
+Manufacturers in the UK include Recoup, Showersave and Powerpipe.

 Housebuilders are finding WWHR systems to be an attractive way of meeting Part L emissions targets as they are a cost effective technology which achieves significant performance gains.